SDSMT-EE120/Smart_Weather_Dashboard/PART-2-ESP32-S3-Feather-Version/README.md

 ## Deliverables for Part 1

 Demonstrate to the TA of Professor the system working.
+(10 PT)

 Turn your Microcontroller into the bin at the front of the class to be wiped.